edoswald/CirruslyCommerce/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The Financial Operating System for WooCommerce.
-Google Merchant Center Compliance, Profit Audits, and Dynamic Pricing in one suite.
+Compliance, Profit/Loss, and Dynamic Pricing in one suite.

 **Stop guessing if your Google Ads are profitable.
 Stop worrying about Merchant Center suspensions.**